-The 14B AOM attaches to the right hand side of an iDCS 18D or iDCS 28D keyset and provides 14 buttons with red LEDs only one 14 button AOM per keyset.
+The 14B AOM attaches to the right hand side of an iDCS 18D or iDCS 28D keyset and provides 14 buttons with red LEDs.
 These buttons can be used for DSS keys, speed dial bins or any key that does not require a dual colored LED.
-Does not require a separate DM port.
-It uses the same DMI port as the keyset is attached to.
+Does not require a separate DLI port.
+It uses the same DLI port as the keyset is attached to.